Last update March 25, 2022

 Cisapride, a substituted benzamide, is a prokinetic drug that increases gastrointestinal motility and accelerates gastric emptying.
 Used in gastroesophageal reflux.
 Oral administration

 It is excreted into breast milk in clinically non-significant amount.
-No problems attributable to this drug have been observed among infants whose mothers were receiving this medication.
+(Hofmeyr 1986)

 Your contribution is essential for this service to continue to exist.
 We need the generosity of people like you who believe in the benefits of breastfeeding.

 Thank you for helping to protect and promote breastfeeding.

 e-lactancia is a resource recommended by Academy of Breastfeeding Medicine - 2012 of United States of America